-Your name may be released for graduation listings and lists of special awards, honors and events released to the news media.
-Your name and degree may also be released to employers for follow-up graduate surveys.
+The student's name may be released for graduation listings and lists of special awards, honors and events released to the news media.
+The student's name and degree may also be released to employers for follow-up graduate surveys.

 ACC is not authorized to release (to another institution / organization, or the student) transcripts received from other colleges and universities.

-If you do not wish the College to release the directory information, complete a Confidential Hold form at Information Central.
-If you have requested restricted release of information you cannot perform any personal business with ACC over the phone.
-You must conduct all of your business in person or online to protect your privacy.
-College staff will not be able to assist with telephone transactions of any kind, this includes, but is not limited to, calling for registration assistance, calls from your family, your child’s school or daycare, etc.
+If a student does not wish the College to release the directory information, the student must complete a Confidential Flag form at Information Central at the Littleton Campus.
+If the student has requested restricted release of information, they cannot perform any personal business with ACC over the phone.
+The student must conduct all of their business in person or online to protect their privacy.
+College staff will not be able to assist with telephone transactions of any kind, this includes, but is not limited to, calling for registration assistance, calls from a student's family, their child’s school or daycare, etc.

-All other information contained in your records is considered private and not open to the public without your written consent.
+All other information contained in a student's records is considered private and not open to the public without their written consent.
 Only the following school officials, because of their official function, have access to this information:

 Under the following circumstances, ACC may also provide information without your consent: